The Comparative Media Arts Journal

-The Comparative Media Arts Journal (CMA Journal) is an open-access, peer-reviewed graduate journal of lively inquiry into visual culture, cinema studies, performance studies, and new media arts, encouraging intermedial and comparative approaches.
-Each annual issue is focused by an aesthetic theme.
-Current graduate students, postdoctoral students, and recent graduates are invited to submit work for publication to CMA Journal.
-We welcome submissions of scholarly research and essays, exhibition and book reviews, experimental and creative writing, and documentation of artworks in progress.
+The Comparative Media Arts Journal (CMA Journal) is an open-access, peer-reviewed journal of lively inquiry into visual culture, cinema studies, performance studies, and new media arts encouraging intermedial and comparative approaches geared towards publishing the work of early-career scholars and artists.
+Published twice yearly, each issue is focused by an aesthetic theme.
+Current graduate students, postdoctoral students, recent graduates and early-career (1-10 years of established practice) professors, independent scholars, and artists are invited to submit work for publication to CMA Journal.
+We welcome submissions of scholarly research and essays, exhibition and book reviews, experimental and creative writing, documentation of artworks in progress, documentation of completed projects, and case studies.

 Laura U. Marks is a scholar, theorist, and curator of independent and experimental media arts.
 She works on the media arts of the Arab and Muslim world, intercultural perspectives on new media art, and philosophical approaches to materiality and information culture.
 Dr. Marks is the author of The Skin of the Film: Intercultural Cinema, Embodiment, and the Senses (2000), Touch: Sensuous Theory and Multisensory Media, Enfoldment and Infinity: An Islamic Genealogy of New Media Art (2010), and many essays.
 She has curated programs of experimental media for festivals and art spaces worldwide.